Now that your time with the class has ended, I wanted to touch base to learn more about your experience with When Food is Your Mother.

 First, your feedback is a great help – it helps us understand what works and what doesn’t, what we need to add more or less of, and what we need to tweak.
-95% of the changes that we’ve made to improve the course over the years have come from suggestions from our class alumni.
-We need your feedback and we listen to it!
+Most of the changes that we’ve made to improve the course over the years have come from suggestions from our alumni.
+We need your feedback and listen to it!

-I appreciate how awkward it may feel to offer ‘negative’ feedback, especially if it’s offered to someone you care about or feel fondly towards.
+I appreciate it may feel awkward to offer negative feedback.
 I want to reassure you that there’s room in our relationship for your constructive feedback.
 You’re welcome to talk about aspects of the course that didn’t work for you, what needs improvement, what felt wonky, or changes that can make the course even better.

 It can be so vulnerable to reach out and get support!
-It takes courage and trust.
-And it can be so frustrating when you spend money for support and it doesn’t help.
+And it can be so frustrating when you spend money for support that doesn’t help.

 One of the ways I help potential students get to know me is by sharing stories, experiences, and testimonials of alumni on the sales pages and website.
 If you feel moved to do so, I’d be honored to have your permission to share your experience publicly on our website.

-Reading about other students’ experiences helps new students know if we’re the right fit for them and helps them better understand what we’re about.
+Reading about other students’ experiences helps new students know if we’re the right fit for them.
 Your story also helps them feel less alone and feeds their courage to get support.
 This helps them make informed decisions about what kind of help is best for them, whether it’s with us or with another resource.

 Please know that there is no pressure and you can say yes or no to this request.